-Recent news reports about encryption on common devices, like smartphones, said some of it is so strong that law enforcement agencies were unable to crack it without manufacturers’ help.
-That help was denied, impeded, or delayed.
+Recent news reports about encryption on common devices, like smartphones, said some of it is so strong that law enforcement agencies were unable to crack it without manufacturers’ help and maybe even with manufacturers’ help.
+That help was denied or impeded.
+Access was delayed until a third party found a way in.
 Those reports focused on consumers’ demands for privacy, but most consumers can have full privacy with less than completely uncrackable encryption, because most consumers are not interesting enough to attract expensive high-level efforts at cracking their security, although not all consumers can tell if they’re of sufficient interest.

 Businesses in Competition

-However, the reports left out, I think, a major reason why the manufacturers did not want the encryption broken: Many of their larger customers are businesses who buy devices by the tens of thousands each year.
+The reports left out, I think, a major reason why the manufacturers did not want the encryption broken: Many of their larger customers are businesses who buy devices by the tens of thousands each, every year.
 Those business customers not only don’t want anyone cracking the security on the devices they use but do want to know what their competitors are up to.
-That’s practically a contradiction but never mind: Large businesses don’t want to be spied on by other businesses.
+That’s almost a contradiction but never mind: Large businesses don’t want to be spied on by other businesses.

 They use the services of private investigators who deliver results and who may prefer that they not be asked questions that might need sensitive answers revealing how they acquired the information their business clients want.
+They likely have cover stories but close questioning might break them.
 It is common practice that businesses find hidden listening devices in hotel rooms during major conferences.
-It’s often not clear how the listening devices got there; they could be from a previous event or could have been placed as a joke by hotel staff, but a common suspect is a competitor, who could readily hire a private investigator to plant listening devices about as easily as another investigator could find them.
-I read once of Bill Gates being advised to have an innocuous conversation with someone else while an investigator searched for, and found, hidden listening devices.
+It’s often not clear how the listening devices got there; they could be from a previous event or could have been placed as a joke by hotel staff, but a common suspect is a competitor, who could readily hire a private investigator or hotel staff member to plant listening devices about as easily as another investigator could find them.
+I read once of Bill Gates having been advised to have an innocuous conversation with someone else while an investigator searched for, and found, hidden listening devices in a hotel room.

 Businesses, therefore, will be happier buying their devices from manufacturers who can deliver strong encryption with those devices, especially if all else is equal.